awsdocs/amazon-vpc-user-guide/doc_source/middlebox-routing-console.md

 ## Middlebox routing wizard prerequisites<a name="routing-console-rules"></a>

-Review the [Middlebox routing wizard considerations](#console-routes-considerations)\.
+Review [Middlebox routing wizard considerations](#console-routes-considerations)\.
 Then, make sure that you have the following information before you use the middlebox routing wizard\.
 + The VPC\.
 + The resource where traffic originates from or enters the VPC, for example, an internet gateway, virtual private gateway, or network interface\.
 + The middlebox network interface or Gateway Load Balancer endpoint\.